APRA's governance structure

 You can read profiles of APRA 's Members and Executive General Managers.

 APRA has a number of governance committees that support the Executive Group to oversee APRA’s core functions and capabilities, including the Audit & Risk Committee.

-The role of the Audit & Risk Committee is to provide independent assurance to the APRA Chairman on APRA's financial and performance reporting responsibilities, risk management operations, systems of internal control and compliance with applicable laws and regulations.
+The role of the Audit and Risk Committee (ARC) is to oversee the adequacy and effectiveness of APRA's risk management operations, financial and performance reporting responsibilities, systems of internal controls, and compliance with applicable laws and regulations.

-The Audit & Risk Committee comprises three members, the majority of whom are external (independent) members and one of whom is an APRA Member.
+The ARC comprises three external (independent) members.
 The committee is chaired by one of the external members (who also has a casting vote if needed).

-Regular attendees at the Audit & Risk Committee meetings include the Chief Internal Auditor, the Chief Risk Officer and a representative of the Australian National Audit Office.
+The ARC is attended by the Chief Internal Auditor, the Chief Risk Officer, and a representative of the Australian National Audit Office.
 The Chairman of APRA, and other senior APRA executives, may attend by invitation.

-The Audit & Risk Committee usually meets four times per year.
+The ARC usually meets four times per year.
 An additional meeting is held to review APRA's Annual Financial Statements.